2022-23 Residence Life Handbook

 WARNINGS: In some cases, depending upon the level of infraction, you will receive only one warning before being fined.
 Examples are quiet hour violation, door propping violation, guest registration violation, etc.

 FINES: Failure to abide by the rules of the residence halls could result in fines starting at a minimum of $25.00.
-Excessive violations of the rules will result in disciplinary action by the Residence Hall Supervisor, Director of Student Life, or the Associate Dean, Student Development.
+Excessive violations of the rules will result in disciplinary action by the residence hall supervisor, Director of Student Life, or the Associate Dean, Student Development.

 DAMAGES: You and your roommate(s) jointly share the responsibility for the condition of your room and its furnishings.
 Please be as careful as possible so that unnecessary damage charges may be avoided.
+Please report damages or needed repairs to the residence hall staff as quickly as possible.
+These maintenance requests will be acted upon as soon as possible.

 The use of nails, tape, tacks, glue, and other adhesives is NOT permitted due to the damage they cause to surfaces.
 Please use only blue painter's tape.
 You are responsible for removing the tape from all surfaces before you check out.
+Students will be charged for any tape, glue, etc. is left on the walls or if there is damage caused by the above list.

-All students must check out by 5 p.m. on the last day of the term.
+CHECK-OUT PROCEDURES: All students must check out by 5 p.m. on the last day of the term.
 For example, if a student is not living on campus for winter term, the student will need to check out by 5 p.m. on the last day of fall term.
 If a student drops below full time (8 credit hours per term), the student will have 48 hours to check out of their residence hall room.
-Failure to follow checkout procedures may result in improper check out fees (beginning at $50).
+Failure to follow checkout procedures will result in improper check out fees (beginning at $50).
 If you are ending your housing agreement early (moving out of the dorms before the end of spring term), at least 24 business hours before your departure, you need to complete the “I am Leaving Housing” form on the housing portal (eRezLife).
 After receiving that form, Housing will confirm your checkout appointment and send an email with instructions on how to check out.
 The process for end of spring term checkouts will be sent to all residence's student email.

 If you are checking out before the last day of the term, you need to: